 Parking: Parking is available around the town, with a few spaces at the park entrance.

-Facilities: There is a café within the park (not managed by English Heritage), and a range of facilities in Penrith town.
+Facilities: There is a café within the park (not managed by English Heritage), and plenty of shops and places in Penrith, along with public toilets.

 Plan a Great Day Out

 Brougham Castle is less than two miles away from Penrith Castle.
 Brougham was once a formidable barrier against Scots invaders and a prestigious residence of the powerful Clifford family, and today the remains of the castle are picturesquely sited by the River Eamont.
 There is a shop selling gifts, drinks and snacks.

 English Heritage cares for over 400 historic buildings, monuments and places - from world-famous prehistoric sites to grand medieval castles, from Roman forts on the edges of empire to a Cold War bunker.
 Through these, we bring the story of England to life for over 10 million people each year.
 The English Heritage Trust is a charity, no. 1140351, and a company, no. 0744722, registered in England.

 - 14% Government funding